 Your Guide to Deck Repair

-Whether it is small fixes or big redos, every deck ends up needing some tender loving care.
-Here are helpful suggestions for what you might be able to tackle yourself and what you might need help with when it comes to deck repair.
+Whether it's a small fix or a big redo, every deck ends up needing some tender loving care.
+Here are helpful suggestions for what you might be able to tackle yourself—and what you might need help with—when it comes to deck repair.

 Many deck repair projects are definite DIY jobs, even for the novice repair person.
 But some require the input of experts to determine what needs to be done to maintain a safe, beautiful space.
-Here are tips to common deck repair scenarios and strategies to tackle them:
+Here are tips for common deck repair scenarios and strategies for tackling them.

-Even if a board or two are cracked or damaged, the rest of your deck may be in good shape.
-In that case, you can replace boards here and there as a less intrusive and less costly form of deck repair.
-To tackle this yourself, you'll need to remove the board by unscrewing the fasteners.
+If the rest of your deck is in good shape, it's possible to replace a few cracked or damaged boards.
+Tackling the problem on a board-by-board basis is less intrusive and less costly in the long run.
+To fix the boards, you'll need to remove the board by unscrewing the fasteners.
 Cut a replacement board to size and re-attach, using the same type of fasteners.
 Then, seal and stain to match the rest of the deck.

-Decks become wobbly for a variety of reasons, and deck collapses are a very real danger to you or your guests.
+Decks become wobbly for a variety of reasons, and deck collapses are a very real danger to you and your guests.
 Your deck could have foundation issues, loose connections to the house, loose connections between boards, or have insufficient diagonal bracing.
 Posts may have also been installed incorrectly, which can lead to rotting.
-Regardless, if your deck seems to have structural issues, consult an expert -- an architect, deck builder, structural engineer, or contractor -- for an analysis and recommendation as to deck repair steps.
+Regardless, if your deck seems to have structural issues, consult an expert—an architect, deck builder, structural engineer, or contractor—for an analysis and recommendation as to deck repair steps.

-Nails that pop up on a deck surface can easily be repaired simply by using a hammer to pound them back in again.
+Nothing's worse than walking along your deck in your bare feet, only to come across a loose nail.
+Luckily, this annoying (and dangerous!) situation has an easy fix.
+Nails that pop up on a deck surface can be repaired simply by using a hammer to pound them back in again.
 You may also consider replacing the nails with deck screws.